 A healthy lifestyle can help treat heart failure and prevent the condition from developing in the first place.
 Losing weight and exercising regularly can significantly decrease your risk of heart failure.
 Reducing the amount of salt in your diet can also lower your risk.

 - getting an adequate amount of sleep

-Untreated heart failure can eventually lead to congestive heart failure, a condition in which blood builds up in other areas of your body.
+Untreated heart failure can eventually lead to congestive heart failure (CHF), a condition in which blood builds up in other areas of your body.
 In this potentially life-threatening condition, you may experience fluid retention in your limbs as well as in your organs, such as the liver and lungs.

-A heart attack may also occur as a result of a heart failure-related complication.
+A heart attack may also occur as a result of a complication related to heart failure.

 Heart failure is usually a long-term condition that requires ongoing treatment to prevent complications.
 When heart failure is left untreated, the heart can weaken so severely that it causes a life-threatening complication.

 It’s important to recognize that heart failure can happen to anyone.
 You should take lifelong preventive measures to stay healthy.
 Always contact your doctor if you suddenly have any new and unexplained symptoms that may indicate a problem with your heart.